markfinger/fatcontroller/README.md

 --------------------------------------------------------------------------------
 Registry
 --------------------------------------------------------------------------------
-// 	fc.registry()
+``fc.registry()``

-// 		Returns an associative array containing all subscribers.
+Returns an associative array containing all subscribers.
+Subscribers are grouped by the message they are listening for.